Development and release processes#

 Phase 3: Pre-release#

-Update the production test VM to run the Granta MI release validated during the hardening phase.
+Provision a new production test VM to run the Granta MI release validated during the hardening phase.

 Update the latest idiomatic package